-If you check his social media profile you won’t quite feel the amount of work he put to become what he is today – inspiring writer and world traveler.
+If you check his social media profile you won’t quite feel the amount of work he put in to become what he is today – an inspiring writer and world traveler.

 You will notice the cool pictures, the places he visited and most probably wish his life.
 But, as we already mentioned, before this all happened, there was quite a struggle involved.